dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

 The *Context* in this test inherits from an entity Framework **DbContext** so I can execute the stored procedure by calling **Context.ExecuteStoredProcedure(...)** passing in the instantiated stored procedure object.

+## Please note...
+The code below for calling Stored Procedures in a more "EF-friendly"  way is still experimental and may be subject to change as the framework matures.
+Please be aware of that if you choose this method of calling stored procedures.

-Alternatively if you can also call the stored procedure in a more entity framework code first method, like so.
+Alternatively if you can also call the stored procedure in a more *entity framework code first kind of approach*, so they appear more like DBSet properties on your custom DbContext object, like so:

     MyContext.MyStoredProcedure.Execute();